 Note that all high level concepts have a corresponding UML object.
 For example, the Course of Action high level concept is associated with a UML class named, CourseOfActionType.

-The ‘italic, with single quotes’ font is used for noting explicit values for STIX Language properties.
+The ‘italic’ font with single quotes is used for noting explicit values for STIX Language properties.

 Example: ‘STIX Default Package Intent Vocabulary’